worksbaraka/globvexa/README.md

-# StudySync Stream
+# Globvexa

-**StudySync Stream** is a collaborative platform designed to help users connect, collaborate, and excel in their studies.
+**Globvexa** is a collaborative platform designed to help users connect, collaborate, and excel in their studies.
 It features room creation, room joining, recent room tracking, and a responsive design.

 ---